HUNTER HILL CSA

 The produce often comes out of the field with a lot of soil on it.
 In this case we use the washing station to plunge and dry greens and spray down root vegetables to get them mostly clean, but we do not triple wash.
 Some produce can be eaten straight from the share bag while some might need additional cleaning if desired.

 Communicating with Us

 Questions?
 The best way to communicate with us is via email.
 Our email address is email@example.com.
-We will do our best to respond as soon as possible, but please understand that we spend most of our time in the field growing your food and not at our desk.
+We will do our best to respond as soon as possible, but please keep in mind that we spend most of our time in the field growing your food and not at our desk.

 Newsletter We will also communicate with you by email.
 When you sign up, you will be added to our distribution list.
 Please check your spam folder for our newsletter and direct it to your inbox.
 Before the season starts we send one newsletter per month.
 Once the season begins, we send one newsletter each week.
-Please, PLEASE read your email from us!
-During the season our brief newsletters will give information about the crops available, recipe ideas, and other farm related news.
+Please, PLEASE read your newsletters from us!
+During the season these brief messages will give information about the crops available, recipe ideas, and other farm related news.